massgov/openmass/README.md

 ### Email

-To access MailHog using the browser, go to http://mailhog.mass.local.
+To access MailHog using the browser, use the URL shown in `ddev describe`.

+### Portainer

+To access Portainer using the browser, use the URL shown in `ddev describe`.

 ### Memcache